timboudreau/niothing/README.md

 Does not currently support the total number of bytes being larger than (i.e. `range[last].end - range[0].start` must be less than `Integer.MAX_VALUE`).
-It's easy to support larger files with a small code change, but you lose the performance advantage of setting up the mapping only once.
+It's easy to support larger files with a small code change, but you lose the performance advantage of setting up the mapping only once, since you'd need to map individual regions (or write a mini-memory manager to manage multiple buffers that map multiple regions - doable but not fun).

 Dependencies